Meta-Representational Predictive Coding: Neuroscience-Informed Self-Supervised Learning: Experiments

-From a machine intelligence point-of-view, while this work demonstrates that MPC can extract representations that facilitate promising downstream performance—demonstrating the viability of our biomimetic scheme—further experimental studies will be needed, e.g., those carried out on more complex data; including natural images and video databases.
+From a machine intelligence point-of-view, while this work demonstrates that MPC can extract representations that facilitate promising downstream performance --demonstrating the viability of our neuro-mimetic scheme -- further experimental studies will be needed, e.g., those carried out on more complex data; including video databases.
 These efforts may help determine what extensions/mechanisms might be required to ensure generalization across a greater variety of (visual) sensoria/niches.
 It is noteworthy that our MPC framework does not rely on large batches\footnote{We used a batch size greater than one solely to speed up simulation; MPC is inherently an online learning framework.} or batch statistics/normalization \cite{grill2020bootstrap,chen2021exploring} or negative samples as many of the modern deep learning \cite{oord2018representation,jaiswal2020survey,chen2020simple} and neuro-mimetic schemes \cite{hinton2002training,hinton2022forward,ororbia2023predictive,ororbia2024contrastive} do.
 This means MPC may offer a regularization-based \cite{garrido2024learning,bardes2024revisiting} SSL method that performs biologically-plausible inference and credit assignment.
-However, the failure cases of MPC—as well as the missing heuristics needed to scale it to be competitive with modern-day generative AI—will need to be developed.
-It will further be crucial to adapt and apply the analytical apparatus of self-supervised and representational learning \cite{geiping2023cookbook}, such as characterizing problems such as dimensionality collapse \cite{jing2021understanding}.
-It is our hope that our MPC framework encourages exploration of brain-inspired and neuroscience-motivated intelligence \cite{ororbia2023brain,ororbia2024review} in the context of SSL, a space we label \emph{biomimetic self-supervised learning}.
+However, the failure cases of MPC -- as well as the missing heuristics needed to scale it to be competitive with modern-day generative AI -- will need to be developed.
+It will further be crucial to adapt and apply the analytical apparatus of self-supervised and representational learning \cite{geiping2023cookbook}, such as characterizing problems such as representational and dimensionality collapse \cite{jing2021understanding}.
+It is our hope that our MPC framework encourages exploration of bneuroscience-motivated intelligence and NeuroAI \cite{ororbia2023brain,ororbia2024review,zador2026neuroai} in the context of SSL, a space we label as biomimetic or \emph{neuroscience-informed self-supervised learning} (NeuroSSL), of which MPC represents one possible computational instantiation.